openstack-archive/patrole/doc/source/rbac-overview.rst

 This has implications on Patrole's :ref:`design-principles`: validating custom overrides requires the ability to handle arbitrary roles, which requires logic capable of dynamically determining expected test behavior.
-See :ref:`rbac-validation` for more details.

 Note that support for custom policies is limited.
 This is because custom policies can be arbitrarily complex, requiring that tests be very robust